-In the tropics a lot of your gardening will revolve around perennials.
+In the tropics, a lot of your gardening will revolve around perennials.
 The annual plantings that we’re used to in cooler climates don’t happen so often in a tropical climate.
-Some plants will almost grow themselves with zero effort, others need some work Of course, the best plants to grow in the tropics are the plants that are native to tropical areas.
+Some plants will almost grow themselves with zero effort, others need some work.

 This is not a complete list, this is what we’ve found works so far and have tried to grow with success.
 If you have any more suggestions for food plants to grow in the tropics, please do let us know in the comments.